 - You do not have to let the police in your home.
 If you do answer the door, the police will often ask if they can come in.
-Legally, unless they have a search warrant or specific grounds for entering the home, they cannot come in unless you invite them in.
+Again, unless they have a warrant or some other specific grounds for entering the home, they cannot come in unless you invite them in;

 - You do not have to answer any questions the police ask you.
-You have the legal right to remain silent and not answer any questions whatsoever.
-All you have to do is tell the officer you are exercising your legal right to remain silent.
+You have the legal right to remain silent and not answer any questions;

 - You do not have to accompany them to the police station for questioning.
 Unless they formally arrest you, you do not have to leave your home or go with them.
-They may tell you it is in your best interests to go with them, but you are under no legal obligation to do so.
+They may tell you it is best to go with them, but you are under no legal obligation;

 - You have the right to consult with a criminal defence lawyer.
-Even if you have not been formally arrested and charged for a criminal offence, if you are detained, you always have the legal right to consult with your own lawyer at any time.
-And you could certainly consult with a lawyer while making the police wait outside your front door.
+Even if you have not been formally arrested and charged with a criminal offence, if you are detained, you always have the legal right to consult with a lawyer. ;

 What Rights Do Police Have If I Let The Police Into My Home?

 Once you invite the police in, things are different.
 The police can do a visual inspection of anything that is in plain sight.
 However, without a warrant, they cannot start picking up items, opening drawers and closets, or searching under furniture.
 If they do, then they are acting in violation of your rights.
 You also have the right to remain silent and not answer any questions.
 You can also request that the police leave your home at any time.

 What If The Police Have a Search Warrant?